Henry Crowe (RAF officer)

 Air Commodore Henry George Crowe MC CBE (11 June 1897 – 26 April 1983) was a World War I flying ace credited with eight confirmed aerial victories.
 He also survived being shot down six times in 11 days at one point.
 His career in the Royal Air Force took him through World War II, during which he ascended to air commodore.

 Early life

 Crowe became interested in aviation early on, serving as secretary of the school aviation club at St. Helen's School.
-Although he was born in Ireland, he was educated in England, at Colwyn Bay and at Cheltenham School in 1911.
+Although he was born in Ireland, he was educated in England, at Colwyn Bay, Dean Close School and at Cheltenham School in 1911.
 He returned to Ireland in 1913 for further schooling, attending Trinity College, Dublin as an engineering student.
 While there, he joined the Officers Training Corps.

 World War I service

 Infantry

 Henry George Crowe entered the Royal Military College, Sandhurst, as a Gentleman Cadet in November 1915.
 He graduated from Sandhurst and was commissioned a second lieutenant in the Royal Irish Regiment on 19 July 1916.
 Crowe joined the Royal Irish at Kemmel.